 Should it be proven that any person involved in a world record claim has altered, concealed, or in any other way misrepresented the evidence with the intent to deceive, the claim shall fail.
-The FAI will invalidate the Sporting Licences of those guilty of the fraud and may cancel permanently or for a period of time any other award, record, title, etc. it has conferred.
-The NAC(s) may be asked to cancel the appointment of the OO(s) involved where appropriate (5.1.7 refers).
+The FAI will withdraw the Sporting Licences of those guilty of the fraud and may cancel permanently or for a period of time any other award, record, title, etc. it has conferred.
+A NAC may be asked to cancel the appointment of the OO(s) involved where appropriate.
+(See also 5.1.7)